abzero15/learngit/readme.txt

-git is a version contrl system.
+Git is a distributed version control system.
 Git is free software.